If you’d rather listen than read, feel free to play the audio file below for the rest of this article.

 Bending Cost

 A single 90° bend is easy.
 Offset, Z, and U shapes take more time, more operator control, and better tooling.
 This is where busbar fabrication labor cost and scrap risk start to separate simple jobs from difficult ones.
+A CNC-controlled busbar machine with programmable angle memory significantly reduces both labor time and scrap risk on complex bend sequences.

 Pre-Fabricated vs. In-House Fabrication — Cost Comparison